FabioMGiacomini/Recipes_App/README.md

 There's no need to create a collection, the schema model creates that for you to avoid errors.

-### Front Page
+## Front Page

 <p>The front end is rendered with the template engine <a href="https://github.com/mde/ejs/tree/main">EJS</a>. </p>

-<p>The views folder contains pages and partials to create the site and to manage functions and parameters</p>
+`<p>`The views folder contains pages and partials to create the site and to manage functions and parameters `</p>`

+## Login Page

+Added a login page.
+You can view the homepage and all of the recipes as a guest but to modify or insert e new one you have to sign in.